PlatformOfTrust/docs/source/includes/_authentication.md

 Now you have client credentials and you can start fiddling code and run you app in our [sandbox](https://developers.oftrust.net/guides/sandbox) environment.
 Code speaks for it self!
 Thus we have open source (MIT license) React sample app which contains authentication implementation among other things.
 You can clone the sample app from Github.

-## How to get Bearer token?

-To get Bearer token, you need to set up your application with login capabilities.
-Sample app contains information about the Bearer token as well.

-But in brief, after you have setup login capabilities to your app, you can get your Bearer token and use it for those API calls which require it - most of them do.